One day in Hue: best things to do + hotel recommendation

 I dare say it was one of the most local experiences we had.

-The locals didn’t seem to understand English but it appeared that there was only on drink on the menu so we went ahead with it anyway.
+The locals didn’t seem to understand English but there was only one drink on the menu so we went ahead with it, anyway.

-The ingredients were unknown but the drink surprised us with its sweetness layered chewable crunchy bits.
+The ingredients were a mystery, but the drink surprised us with its sweetness and chewy crunchy bits.
 If anyone knows what it’s called, please share! 🙂

 Don’t miss this when you are in Hue!